-Almost two decades ago, one of the finest boxing documentaries ever made was finally released.
-The Academy Award-winning When We Were Kings details Muhammad Ali’s 1974 fight with George Foreman in Kinshasa, Zaire, in which Ali regained the heavyweight title stripped from him because of his refusal to fight in the Vietnam War.
-Bolstered by compelling interviews, the film introduces us to a plethora of memorable characters who highlight the event’s cultural importance.
-The actual fight, however, is never an afterthought, and Ali’s beautifully orchestrated eighth round knockout of Foreman provides an excellent climax to a slick film.
-It is a decidedly glowing remembrance of the force Ali had been, but this subjectivity aside, When We Were Kings remains magnificent documentary art.
+More than twenty-five years after its long-awaited release, the Academy Award-winning When We Were Kings remains one of the finest boxing documentaries ever made.
+The film chronicles a most historic heavyweight duel, the 1974 clash between Muhammad Ali and George Foreman in Kinshasa, Zaire, in which “The Greatest” regained the world title.
+Bolstered by compelling interviews, the film introduces us to a plethora of memorable characters who highlight the cultural importance of “The Rumble in the Jungle,” though the actual fight is never an afterthought, and Ali’s beautifully orchestrated eighth round knockout of Foreman provides a moving climax to a slick film.
+It is a decidedly glowing remembrance of the force Muhammad Ali once was, but this subjectivity aside, When We Were Kings is magnificent documentary art.

-Ali, unsurprisingly, emerges as the documentary’s star.
-We get a sanitized version of ‘The Greatest” in When We Were Kings, which at times borders on hagiography.
-His charisma and clever word play is overwhelming, and contrasts sharply with the dour Foreman, whose intimidating reserve is substantiated by footage of his incredible destruction of Joe Frazier.
-A clear favorite leading up to the fight, Foreman’s punching power was awesome, and there’s a memorable scene in When We Were Kings in which he pounds the heavy bag so hard that he creates a turkey-sized dent in it.
+Ali, unsurprisingly, emerges as the film’s star.
+No doubt we get a sanitized version of ‘The Greatest” in When We Were Kings, bordering at times on hagiography, his charisma and clever word play contrasting sharply with the dour Foreman, whose intimidating reticence is underscored by scenes from his violent demolition of Joe Frazier.
+A clear favorite leading up to the fight, the champion’s punching power was undeniably awesome, and there’s a memorable scene in which he pounds a heavy bag so hard he creates a turkey-sized dent in it.

 Also fascinating are the scenes with a newly emergent Don King.
 A verbal wizard who alternatively quotes Shakespeare and speaks, with probable insincerity, of his desire to use the fight’s proceeds for philanthropy, King shows off the charisma and cunning that would enable him to conquer the chaotic world of boxing promotion.
 Ali biographer Thomas Hauser says that while he has met few smarter or harder working people, King is “totally amoral, and I can’t think of a man who’s done more to demoralize fighters, exploit fighters, and ruin fighter’s careers than Don King.
 But you have to give him his due for what he did to make Muhammad Ali versus George Foreman in Zaire.”